-Man shot by police wanted to 'make changes' after dark past
+The man shot dead by police: A dark past and a promise to 'make changes'

 "He was telling us about, you know, the mistakes there had been in life and he said he loved us when he left and that he wants to make changes."

-A vehicle driven by an associate of Price's was travelling on State Highway 3 between New Plymouth and Waitara on Saturday night.
+A vehicle driven by an associate of Price was travelling on State Highway 3 between New Plymouth and Waitara on Saturday night.

 Price had been following another vehicle in a convoy.
 When officers stopped the first car, Price drove past, turned around then rammed the stationary police car, Assistant Police Commissioner Sandra Venables told reporters yesterday.